CIBC-Internal/python/Doc/library/os.rst

       :func:`fdopen`, or :data:`sys.stdout` or :data:`sys.stderr`, use its
       :meth:`~file.write` method.

+   .. versionchanged:: 3.5
+      If the system call is interrupted and the signal handler does not raise an exception, the function now retries the system call instead of raising an :exc:`InterruptedError` exception (see :pep:`475` for the rationale).

 .. function:: writev(fd, buffers)

    Write the contents of *buffers* to file descriptor *fd*. *buffers* must be a sequence of :term:`bytes-like objects <bytes-like object>`.
+Buffers are processed in array order.
+Entire contents of the first buffer is written before proceeding to the second, and so on.

-   :func:`~os.writev` writes the contents of each object to the file descriptor and returns the total number of bytes written.
+   Returns the total number of bytes actually written.

+   The operating system may set a limit (:func:`sysconf` value ``'SC_IOV_MAX'``) on the number of buffers that can be used.

-   Availability: Unix.
+   .. availability:: Unix.

    .. versionadded:: 3.3